mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 hidden: false
 ---

 Let's start by asking, who is the Father?
-Well, there is evidence that YHWH is the Father:
+There is evidence that YHWH is the Father:

 {% include verse.html
-text="YHWH says to my lord, “Sit at my right hand until I make your enemies your footstool.”" verse="Psalm 110:1"
+text="YHWH says to my Lord, “Sit at my right hand, until I make your enemies your footstool for your feet.”" verse="Psalm 110:1"
 %}

-It seems that the Father is speaking to the Son here, evidently confirmed by Yeshua in {% include inline-verse.html verse="Matthew 22:42-45" text-after="." %} Let's look at some more verses:
+It seems that the Father is speaking to the Son here, evidently confirmed by Yeshua in {% include inline-verse.html verse="Matthew 22:42-45" text-after="." %} Here are some more verses:

 {% include verse.html
-text="For you are our father, though Abraham does not know us and Israel does not acknowledge us; **you, O YHWH, are our father**; our Redeemer from of old is your name." verse="Isaiah 63:16"
+text="For you are our Father, though Abraham doesn’t know us, and Israel does not acknowledge us. **You, YHWH, are our Father.** Our Redeemer from everlasting is your name." verse="Isaiah 63:16"
 %}

 {% include verse.html
-text="A son honors his father and a servant his master. **If then I am a father**, where is the honor due me?
-And if I am a master, where is the respect due me? says YHWH of hosts to you, O priests, who despise my name." verse="Malachi 1:6"
+text="A son honors his father, and a servant his master. **If I am a father**, then where is my honor?
+And if I am a master, where is the respect due me?” says YHWH of Armies to you priests who despise my name." verse="Malachi 1:6"
 %}

 {% include verse.html
-text="I will tell of the decree of YHWH: He said to me, You are my son; today I have begotten you." verse="Psalm 2:7"
+text="I will surely tell of the decree of YHWH: He said to Me, ‘You are My Son, Today I have begotten You." verse="Psalm 2:7" version="NASB1995"
 %}

 It seems that YHWH is the one who would beget the Son.
 Is that the full story, though?